tariqjoosab/TFBMiner/README.md

 Create a virtual environment using the following command  (for this part it doesn't matter where you are in your file system).
 If it asks if you want to proceed press y.
 > conda create --name tfbMiner python=3.10

-Activate the environment, you should see "(base)" on the left of the conda prompt be replaced with "(tfbMiner)".
-It this does not happen then software that you install could affect the result of your computer.
+Activate the environment using the following command.
+You should see "(base)" on the left of the conda prompt be replaced with "(tfbMiner)".
+It this does not happen then software that you install could affect the rest of your computer.
 > conda activate tfbMiner

 Install the requirements with the following commands